HariSekhon/Knowledge-Base/java-jvm-performance-tuning.md

 The -Xms is the min heap.

-By setting the minimum heap -Xms to the same as the max heap it preallocates all the ram to the JVM at startup.
+By setting the minimum heap -Xms to the same as the max heap it pre-allocates all the ram to the JVM at startup.

 This makes it less likely that the JVM would swap or get an OOM out of memory error crash later.
 Swap should be disabled on any modern server anyway.
 RAM is cheap.
 Engineer time is expensive.